-Unlike a term loan from a bank, merchant cash advances and revenue-share loans don’t have fixed repayment schedules.
+Unlike a term loan from a bank, merchant cash advances don’t have fixed repayment schedules.
 Rather, remittances or payments are a percentage of sales.
 That way, your payments will go down if sales are soft (though they’ll go up when times are good).
-Given the uncertainty endemic to young and small businesses, that kind of flexibility if valuable.
+Given the uncertainty endemic to young and small businesses, that kind of flexibility is valuable.
 It also has a price.

 Nothing New Under the Sun

 Although new securities laws and technologies have helped shape and spread the newest forms of revenue-share loans, they have a long history.
 Merchant cash advances, for instance, are a form of factoring—a financial transaction in which a business sells its accounts receivable at a discount.
 Factoring has been around for centuries.